 - Mutually Exclusive Magic: At the beginning of a mission, you are allowed to choose between taunt majors or stun majors.
 Level 3 taunt major gain extra defense at low health while level 3 stun major can slow enemies down.

 - Beware My Stinger Tail: Both fire ant workers and soldiers have stinger on their abdomen.
-They sting after every two bites, dealing venom-type damage.
+They sting after every few bites, dealing venom-type damage.

 - Foil: To the leafcutter ants.